Goldman's Blankfein calls Warren's criticism 'tribalism' in spat with billionaires

 However, the bank was highly criticized for its role in the crisis and for paying out billions of dollars in bonuses to top staffers during the years surrounding the crisis.

-Born in the South Bronx and raised in a predominantly Jewish housing project in Brooklyn's East New York neighbourhood, Blankfein's rags-to-riches story is well known in the world of finance.
+Born in the South Bronx and raised in a predominantly Jewish housing project in Brooklyn's East New York neighborhood, Blankfein's rags-to-riches story is well known in the world of finance.

 Warren's campaign did not immediately respond to Blankfein's tweet.